 Our Conflict Minerals Position Statement clearly outlines our expectations for our suppliers regarding their sourcing of these materials.
 We have established a process that identifies areas of risk and corrective action plans to mitigate or remediate such risks relating to conflict minerals.
-A may lead to additional actions, including terminating our business relationship.
+A supplier's failure to take corrective actions when required may lead to additional actions, including terminating our business relationship.
 Caterpillar supports the Responsible Minerals Initiative to help influence smelters' engagement to support supply chain transparency and use industry collaboration toward greater business intelligence.